Infineon/mtb-t2g-example-adc-processing-result/README.md

 **SAR ADC**

-TRAVEO™ T2G features a Successive Approximation Register Analog-to-Digital converter (SAR ADC), The SAR ADC is designed for applications that require a moderate resolution and high data rate.
+TRAVEO&trade; T2G features a Successive Approximation Register Analog-to-Digital converter (SAR ADC), The SAR ADC is designed for applications that require a moderate resolution and high data rate.
 It consists of the following blocks:

 - SARADC Core